ks982579/rust-zero2prod/README.md

 That is, what does the caller of `/subscribe` need to know?

 We want to cut down the bulk of that error type, and keep details to ourselves.
+After all of that refactoring, guess what, there's a crate called `anyhow`.
+Check out [anyhow | crates.io](https://crates.io/crates/anyhow) for details.

 ---